 After breakfast, we will pack up and hike about 9 miles (14.5 km) from Merced Lake to Little Yosemite Valley, dropping about a 1,000 ft (304.8 m) in elevation.
 We pass some great scenery: Bunnell Cascades, Bunnell Point and Moraine Dome.

-It's the last day and as we head back to Glacier Point, we will pass by the top of the 500 ft tall Nevada Falls as well as Panorama Point.
+It's the last day and as we head back to where we started, we will pass by the top of the 500 ft tall Nevada Falls as well as Panorama Point.
 The hike to the trailhead is about 7 miles (11.3 km).
 We are typically back by lunch time.

 Share your experience!
 Review this trip